doomnuggets/hcheck/README.md

 *One of my first Go projects, terrible code.*

-hcheck takes a sha256sum file input and checks if the hashes either matches, mismatches, are new or have been removed.
+hcheck takes a sha256sum file input and checks if the hashes either match, mismatch, new files were created or existing ones have been removed.

 ## Basic Usage